TJHeuvel/tjheuvel.net/_drafts/what-every-gameprogrammer-should-know-about-vectors.markdown

 {% endhighlight %}

-In the example we constantly rotate, at a speed of 1 revolution a second.
-Though in your game you most likely want to use input.
+In the example we constantly rotate, at a speed of 1 revolution a second because 360 degrees is 2 times pi.
+In your game you'd most likely want to rotate according to the users input though.

-> You can also invert direction vectors to go the opposite way.
-So if your character needs to move back just use `-getForward()`!

 ## Distance between vectors